 Over time other families made their homes on the site, including Michel and Rosine Simon and Michel and Marie Kauffmann (1870s), and Eugene and Dorothy Suehs (1950s).

 Ruth Curry Lawler was a tireless civic champion teaching school, authoring history books, holding elective offices, and serving in many community improvement organizations.
 Ruth led efforts to preserve Castroville's unique architecture and history, starting with the Lawlers' property.

-When the Lawler family arrived in 1927, the United States had just observed its 150th anniversary of the American Revolution the year before.
-Ruth Lawler's first historic preservation project restored the veranda in 1937, the year after the Texas Revolution Centennial.
+The stirring commemoration for the Texas Independence Centennial in 1936 inspired Ruth Lawler's first historic preservation project, which restored the veranda in 1937.
 Ahead of the National Bicentennial of the American Revolution, Ruth donated her property as a historic site to the State of Texas on March 11, 1974.
 The site opened to the public in 1981.